MaaXYZ/FastDeploy/serving/docs/EN/compile_without_docker_centos-en.md

 - No need for CUDA, TensorRT, datacenter-gpu-manager and other GPU dependencies
 - When compiling tritonserver, remove --enable-gpu and --enable-gpu-metrics
-- Disable GPU-related options such as WITH_GPU and ENABLE_TRT_BACKEND when compiling FastDeploy Runtime
+- Disable GPU-related options such as WITH_CUDA and ENABLE_TRT_BACKEND when compiling FastDeploy Runtime

 ## 1. Environments